alanwunsche/bio/README.md

 ## Intro
 ![AAW](https://github.com/alanwunsche/bio/blob/master/alanwunsche-200.jpg)

-Alan Wunsche is CEO & Chief Token Officer of [TokenFunder.com](https://www.TokenFunder.com), Chair & Co-Founder of [Blockchain Canada](http://www.BlockchainCanada.org) and Founding Canadian Chair of ISO TC307 (Blockchain & Distributed Ledger Technologies) Standards Committee.
+Alan Wunsche is CEO & Chief Token Officer of [TokenFunder.com](https://www.TokenFunder.com), Chief Compliance Officer and Co-Foudner of TokenGX, Chair & Co-Founder of [Blockchain Canada](http://www.BlockchainCanada.org) and Founding Canadian Chair of ISO TC307 (Blockchain & Distributed Ledger Technologies) Standards Committee.
 Alan is a finance and blockchain technology expert focused on the disruptive impacts of blockchain and cryptocurrencies on capital markets and global wealth distribution.
-He led TokenFunder's launch of Canada's first regulatory-compliant security token offering on the Ethereum public blockchain.
+He led TokenFunder's launch of Canada's first regulatory-compliant security token offering on the Ethereum public blockchain, established TokenGX as Canada's first security token exempt market dealer, and is building Canada's first secondary trading platform (FreedomX) for the private capital markets.
 Alan is a Chartered Professional Accountant with hands-on technology experience leading finance and risk transformation programs as an executive at a global bank (Scotiabank), management consulting (Deloitte, PwC), incubators and startups.

 ![AAW](https://github.com/alanwunsche/bio/blob/master/Wunsche-ProfessionalSummary.png)